Why do I need a Will?

 Many clients will also choose to set up a Testamentary Trust (or Trusts) for long-term tax savings and improved asset protection for their family.

 This is the job of the Executor, who you appoint in the Will itself.
 The Executor is responsible for taking over control of all your assets, handling funeral arrangements, applying for Probate (where required), paying your debts, and distributing all remaining assets to your beneficiaries exactly as you directed in your Will.
-Read more about Probate here.
+Read more about Probate.

-A will (when properly prepared and executed) is a legally binding document which is difficult to successfully challenge.
+A Will (when properly prepared and executed) is a legally binding document which is difficult to successfully challenge.
 The only way a Will can be challenged is through an application to the Supreme Court, and there are strict limits on who can apply and in what circumstances.

 We cater for all types of Wills, from basic Wills to very advanced ones; accordingly, the fees vary considerably, and are tailored to your own requirements.
 We will discuss fees with you on a no obligation basis before we go ahead with the work.